sensebox/books/CONTRIBUTING.md

 A commit on each of the `book_<name>` branches automatically triggers a new build of the book there.
 The domains <edu.books.sensebox.de>, <home.books.sensebox.de> and <osem.books.sensebox.de> are pointing on the builds of these books.

-The old travis builds (deployed on the `ghpages` branch) are deprecated by 26.01.2017.
+The pdf builds however are built on travis to support custom cover pages.
+These builds are autocommited into the `gh-pages` branch.